-Karnataka bypoll 2019: BJP fields 13 disqualified MLAs, yet to decide on two seats

-Karnataka Bypoll 2019: BJP fields 13 disqualified MLAs, yet to decide on two seats
+Karnataka Bypoll 2019: BJP fields 13 disqualified MLAs; future ministers, says Yediyurappa

 Bengaluru, Nov 14: The Bharatiya Janata Party (BJP) on Thursday announced names of 13 rebel MLAs (disqualified) as its candidates for the first list of assembly bypolls in Karnataka.